kentaro/mix_tasks_upload_hotswap/README.md

 end
 ```

-You can confirm the method invoked on the device:
+You can confirm the method invoked on your device:

 ```sh
 $ ssh nerves.local